Reiney4/Bot-Battlr-/README.md

 # DESCRIPTION
 The Bot-Battlr  mini  web app fetches data from an API and dynamically manipulates the DOM to display a list of bots.
 It contains a bot collection and a bot army where a user can add or delete a bot to the bot army.
-It also contains a botSpecs with react-icons  and a user can ch1    ``
+It also contains a botSpecs with react-icons  and a user can choose to enlist the bot to botArmy or to go back to bots collections.

 # Installation process